-Nevertheless, we comment on these Draft Guidelines - as FINRRAGE (Australia) has consistently commented on documents from other regulatory bodies over the last 10 years (see previous submissions to the NBCC), because the promoters of ART continue - and indeed escalate - their experimentation on women's bodies.
+Nevertheless, we comment on this Review - as FINRRAGE (Australia) has consistently commented on documents from other regulatory bodies over the last 10 years (see previous submissions to the former NBCC as well as the recent submission to the NH&MRC on Ethical Guidelines, etc.), because the promoters of ART continue - and indeed escalate - their experimentation on women's bodies.
 Through this escalation they are moving closer to taking the control of reproduction away from women.
 Indeed, ART promoters' desire to create 'perfect children' for 'the common good' under the guise of alleviating pain and suffering, is profoundly disturbing.
 For these reasons FINRRAGE (Australia) contends that the strongest possible regulations must be in place to prevent ART promoters from further escalation of their eugenic ideology.
 Much of ART experimentation appears to take place out of sheer curiosity to see if it can be done.
 This does not bode well for the future lives of human beings that are 'other', that is who deviate from what is considered the norm.
 We believe that it is the responsibility of the NH&MRC to anticipate such further escalation of experimentation and to make sure that it will not harm people already now disadvantaged in Australia.

-Unfortunately however, we do not believe that the ART Draft Guidelines fulfil this mandate.
+Unfortunately however, we do not believe that recent attempts for revisions w have seen, fulfil this mandate.
+The NH&MRC draft for Ethical Guidelines as well as the AHEC Draft Guidelines for ART are cases in point.
 As we will comment below in some detail, they lack a comprehensive understanding of the magnitude of the human experimentation in process and retreat to individualistic and libertarian solutions.
 Furthermore, even where some socially responsible principles are proposed (eg as in the section on informed consent), the Draft Guidelines have no inbuilt mechanisms to enforce ART promoters' to comply with the regulations.
 For these reasons we believe that the Draft Guidelines should be radically changed (not just amended!).